ever-co/ever-teams/README.md

 # Ever Gauzy Teams

-Ever® Gauzy Teams™ - Open Work and Project Management Platform.
+## ⭐️ What is it?

-You are welcome to check more information about the platform at our official website - https://gauzy.team.
+[Ever® Gauzy Teams™](https://gauzy.team) - Open Work and Project Management Platform.

-Ever® Gauzy Teams™ Platform is build on top of our Busines Management Platform (ERP/CRM/HRM) - Ever® Gauzy™ Platform, which itself is a part of our larger Open Platform for On-Demand and Sharing Economies - Ever®.
+Ever® Gauzy Teams™ Platform (https://gauzy.team) is build on top of our Busines Management Platform (ERP/CRM/HRM) - Ever® Gauzy™ Platform (https://gauzy.co), which itself is a part of our larger Open Platform for On-Demand and Sharing Economies - Ever®.
 You can get more information about all our products at https://ever.co.

-## Getting Starting
+## 🚀 Getting Starting

 Ever® Gauzy Teams™ requires access to Ever® Gauzy™ Platform APIs, provided by another project - Ever® Gauzy™ Platform, see https://github.com/ever-co/ever-gauzy (and also <https://gauzy.co>).
 Specifically you will be interested in the `apps/api` and `apps/server` folders of the mono-repo.